mauer4/Personal-Project-Verilog-CLOCK/README.md

 ### States
 <b>CLK_RUN state:</b><br>
  The 50MHz clk will increment the counter until $50*10E6$ at which points the inc_min flag will be raised with will increment the seconds register.
 The seconds register increments until it gets to $59$ at which point in resets to 0 and the inc_min flag will be raised.
 The minutes register increments in the same way, and once the minutes resets to 0 the inc_hr flag will be raised.
-The hours register incrementes until $23$ and then resets to 0.
+The hours register increments until $23$ and then resets to 0.
-Transitioning to the `CLK_SET` state occurs by presing the physical button on the FPGA (KEY[3]).
+Transitioning to the `CLK_SET` state occurs by pressing the physical button on the FPGA (KEY[3]).

 <b>CLK_SET state:</b><br>
-The 50MHz signal is disconnected from the circuit, the counter stopd incrementing.
+ The 50MHz signal is disconnected from the circuit, the counter stops incrementing.
 In this state the seconds will stop and the inc_min and inc_hr signals will be determined by 2 physical buttons on the FPGA (KEY[0] and KEY[1]).
 Pressing one of these will increment either the minutes or the hour.
 Returning to the `CLK_RUN` state occurs by pressing the physical button on the FPGA (KEY[3]).

 ### Hardware Design Diagram
 <p align="center"><img src="/Media/Diagrams/Hardware_CLK_Diagram_B.png" width="80%"></p>